hubsterio/docs/docs/quickstarts/1_webhooks.rst

 .. warning::
     Please make sure all **private keys** are stored securely.
-    If you suspect your private key was compromised, you can regenerate new public/private key pair by updating your custom integration.
-Just pass the argument **regenerate-keys=true** to the following API:
+    If you suspect your private key was compromised, you can regenerate new **public/private key pair** by updating your custom integration.
+Click :ref:`here<ref_integration_update_direct>` for more info.

-    **PUT** */api/v1/integrations/{integrationId}?regenerate-key=true*

 C# Sample
 *********